 10 Best Veggies for Beginning Gardeners

-Victory gardens are making a comeback, as many folks consider growing vegetables during the worldwide pandemic of 2020.
+Victory gardens have made a comeback recently, as many folks started growing vegetables during the worldwide pandemic of 2020 and beyond.
 I love to see more people gardening and growing food!
 Let’s grow all the things!

 However, some plants are easier to grow than others.
 You’ll have more success if you stick to some of the best veggies for beginning gardeners.
 Once you’ve got a bit of experience under your belt, you can add more advanced veggies to your garden.